 Which records to keep

 When starting a home record, there are many things to include.
-Keep copies of your settlement documents, or other documents if your home was a gift or given to you through an inheritance or a divorce.
+Keep copies of all your settlement documents.
+Other documents if your home was a gift or given to you through an inheritance or a divorce.
 Keep receipts from home improvements, including remodeling projects, new appliances and any other improvements that stay with the home.
 For insurance purposes, it’s also a good idea to keep pictures of your upgrades.

 Keep these records the entire time you own your home.
 You can use a simple file box or scan digital copies to store on a home computer.
 Digital copies that are backed up to off-site storage (such as a cloud storage system) provide the greatest security in the case of a fire, flood or other damaging event.

-Keeping track of your home improvements takes a little effort, but it will be a big help you when it’s time to sell or if you ever need to file a home insurance claim.
+Keeping track of your home improvements takes a little effort, but it will be a big help you when it’s time to sell.
+And really necessary if you ever need to file a home insurance claim.